KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/dissector/README.md

 ![DVRIP header in Wireshark](images/DVRIP_header_wireshark.png)

-1. BIT 0: message header byte, fixed as 0xFF.
+1. BIT 0: message header bit, fixed as 0xFF.
 2. BIT 1: observed to be equal to 0 for requests and equal to 1 for responses from the IP camera.
-3. BIT 2: reserved byte 1:
+3. BIT 2: reserved bit 1:
     * Equals `0` when H.264 video codec is used (BIT4 = `0x02` on I-Frame header).
     * Equals `1` when H.265 video codec is used (BIT4 = `0x12` on I-Frame header).
-4. BIT 3: reserved byte 2:
+4. BIT 3: reserved bit 2:
     * Equals `128` when DVRIP message contains audio frames.
     * Equals `0` otherwise.
 5. BIT 4-7: session ID.
 Assigned by the camera after successful login.
 Needs to be present in every subsequent message.
 6. BIT 8-11: sequence number.
 Increments from 0 after startup, and after reaching the (unknown) maximum, starts from 0 again.
-7. BIT 12: total number of packets in a single message.
+7. BIT 12: total number of messages in a single packet.
 Value of 0 or 1 indicate a single message per packet.
-8. BIT 13: number of a current packet in message.
+8. BIT 13: number of a current message in a packet.
 Meaningful only when the value of total packets (BIT 12) is greater than 1.
 9. BIT 14-15: command code (also called message id).
 The code defines what action to perform.
 10. BIT 16-19: data (payload) length.
 Length of a JSON payload, which starts immediately after DVRIP/Sofia header.

-# Audio Header
+## Audio Header

 ![DVRIP audio header](images/Audio_header.png)